Why Greenland shows only one rule applies in Trump’s dangerous global power-grab

 Not content to leave it at Greenland, Trump helped Argentina out of a tight spot with a currency swap facility.
 He abducted Venezuela’s president, threatened Colombia and will, no doubt, continue to flex America’s economic and military muscles in the south.

-He is also eyeing mineral deals in the Democratic Republic of the Congo where civil war, invasion, ethnic strife and general chaos has driven many investors away, but not China – which has state backing for strategic investment.
+Trump is also eyeing mineral deals in the Democratic Republic of the Congo (DRC) where civil war, invasion, ethnic strife and general chaos has driven many investors away, but not China – which has state backing for strategic investment.

-The DRC produces about 60 per cent of the world’s mined cobalt, and most of that is controlled by Chinese companies.
-It also produces at least 30 per cent which is essential for the production of all computers.
+The DRC produces about 70 per cent of the world’s mined cobalt, and most of that is controlled by Chinese companies.
+It also produces at least 30 per cent of the world’s coltan, which is essential for the production of all computers.

 Trump claims to have brought peace to the east of the DRC where Rwandan-backed rebels run a vast network of mines.
 But he has also considered backing the central government’s efforts to recapture the mineral-rich region in return for minerals.

-Over the last year his only pro-Ukrainian engagement has been in forging a minerals deal with Kyiv which gives the US ownership over up to 50 per cent of future profits from new investments in mineral extraction in return for not abandoning Ukraine altogether.
-It’s a good deal for the US but not one he is strategically wedded to.
+Over the last year his only pro-Ukrainian engagement has been in forging a minerals deal with Kyiv which gives the US ownership of up to 50 per cent of future profits from new investments in mineral extraction in return for not abandoning Ukraine altogether.
+It’s a good deal for the US, but not one he is strategically wedded to.

 Ukraine is, in Trump’s view, firmly in Russia’s sphere.
 He has signed up to the Russia lie that President Volodymyr Zelensky is illegitimate (he was elected in 2019) and has backed the Kremlin’s land grab of at least 20 per cent of the country.